PRodriguez19/MMG3320-5320/docs/ch04/06a_week4_intro-to-RNAseq.md

----
-Week: "5"
-Lesson: "Intro to RNA-Seq"
-Date: "Tuesday, February 13, 2024"
----

-# Learning Objectives:
+## Learning Objectives:

-* Understand some applications of RNA sequencing
+* Understand applications of RNA sequencing
 * Introduce the overall differential expression workflow
 * Understand experimental design concepts such as replicates and batch effects
 * Understand different types of library preps, their requirements and uses.
-* Understand how sequencing works

-## Introduction to RNA-seq
+## Overview of RNA-seq

 RNA-seq is an exciting experimental technique that is utilized to explore and/or quantify gene expression within or between conditions.